OpenEvalProject/evals/manuscripts/elife-100788/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05qghxh33 Department of Ecology and Evolution, Stony Brook University New York United States
+1. Department of Ecology and Evolution, Stony Brook University New York United States ([ROR:05qghxh33](https://ror.org/05qghxh33))
-2. https://ror.org/04ydmy275 Department of Psychology, Developmental and Brain Sciences Program, University of Massachusetts Boston Boston United States
+2. Department of Psychology, Developmental and Brain Sciences Program, University of Massachusetts Boston Boston United States ([ROR:04ydmy275](https://ror.org/04ydmy275))
-3. https://ror.org/026stee22 Max Planck Institute of Animal Behavior Radolfzell Germany
+3. Max Planck Institute of Animal Behavior Radolfzell Germany ([ROR:026stee22](https://ror.org/026stee22))
-4. https://ror.org/0546hnb39 University of Konstanz Radolfzell Germany
+4. University of Konstanz Radolfzell Germany ([ROR:0546hnb39](https://ror.org/0546hnb39))
-5. https://ror.org/01p9rc392 John Jay College of Criminal Justice New York United States
+5. John Jay College of Criminal Justice New York United States ([ROR:01p9rc392](https://ror.org/01p9rc392))
-6. https://ror.org/0245cg223 Division of Medical Physics, Department of Dignostic and Interventional Radiology, University Medical Center Freiburg, Faculty of Medicine, University Freiburg Freiburg Germany
+6. Division of Medical Physics, Department of Dignostic and Interventional Radiology, University Medical Center Freiburg, Faculty of Medicine, University Freiburg Freiburg Germany ([ROR:0245cg223](https://ror.org/0245cg223))
-7. https://ror.org/04m5j1k67 Health Science and Technology, Aalborg University Aalborg Denmark
+7. Health Science and Technology, Aalborg University Aalborg Denmark ([ROR:04m5j1k67](https://ror.org/04m5j1k67))
-8. https://ror.org/05qghxh33 Consortium for Inter-Disciplinary Environmental Research, Stony Brook University New York United States
+8. Consortium for Inter-Disciplinary Environmental Research, Stony Brook University New York United States ([ROR:05qghxh33](https://ror.org/05qghxh33))

 † Corresponding author

 ## Abstract

-Contrasting almost all other mammalian wintering strategies, Eurasian common shrews, Sorex araneus , endure winter by shrinking their brain, skull, and most organs, only to then regrow to breeding size the following spring.
+Contrasting almost all other mammalian wintering strategies, Eurasian common shrews, Sorex araneus, endure winter by shrinking their brain, skull, and most organs, only to then regrow to breeding size the following spring.
 How such tiny mammals achieve this unique brain size plasticity while maintaining activity through the winter remains unknown.
 To discover potential adaptations underlying this trait, we analyzed seasonal differential gene expression in the shrew hypothalamus, a brain region that both regulates metabolic homeostasis and drastically changes size, and compared hypothalamus gene expression across species.
-We discovered seasonal variation in suites of genes involved in energy homeostasis and apoptosis, shrew-specific upregulation of genes involved in the development of the hypothalamic blood-brain barrier and calcium signaling, as well as overlapping seasonal and comparative gene expression divergence in genes implicated in the development and progression of human neurological and metabolic disorders, including CCDC22 .
+We discovered seasonal variation in suites of genes involved in energy homeostasis and apoptosis, shrew-specific upregulation of genes involved in the development of the hypothalamic blood-brain barrier and calcium signaling, as well as overlapping seasonal and comparative gene expression divergence in genes implicated in the development and progression of human neurological and metabolic disorders, including CCDC22.
 With high metabolic rates and facing harsh winter conditions, S. araneus have evolved both adaptive and plastic mechanisms to sense and regulate their energy budget.
 Many of these changes mirrored those identified in human neurological and metabolic disease, highlighting the interactions between metabolic homeostasis, brain size plasticity, and longevity.

 ## Introduction